pjakiela/ECON379/exercises/E11-power.md

 world where the null hypothesis is false:  there is a treatment effect.
 When you run the code and simulate the data-generating process and hypothesis test 100 times, how many times do you reject the (false) null?

+##### Question 6
+Given your answer to Question 5, what is the power of your test?

+##### Question 7
+Now increase the size of the effect until you achieve a power of 0.8, the minimum that is consdered acceptable.
+How large does the effect need to be to achieve the desired level of statistical power?